Skip to content

 • How to create sections

-• How to use sections inside JSON templates to build dynamic pages
+• How to use sections inside templates to build dynamic pages

 For now, starting with a simple Blade template is sufficient to initialize your theme.